HenryTseTse/NBA_Stats/README.md

 https://nba-stats-tvb5.onrender.com/

 ### Description
 NBA Stats is used for basketball fans to follow along with today's game as well as learn the history of the game.
 Statistics are a big part of basketball as box scores is a convenient way to see how their favorite teams and players are performing.
-Fans can access and learn about different teams, as they can even quickly gain access to information straight from the Offical NBA Website.
+Fans can access and learn about different teams, as they can even quickly gain access to information straight from the Official NBA Website.

 ### Features